vectordotdev/vector/rfcs/2021-06-29-7709-helm-update-vector-config-pattern.md

 Users can opt-out of our configuration by providing their configuration file under a `customConfig` key which disables our default configurations for Vector and it's related Kubernetes resources.

+The following example for the vector-agent chart ignores backward compatibility with existing keys for simplicity.
-Ignoring backward compatibility with existing keys, the vector-agent ConfigMap template would be replaced with the following:
+The ConfigMap template would be replaced with the following:

 ```yaml
 {{- if (empty .Values.existingConfigMap) -}}